The Tour Operator’s Guide to Mastering Google Search

 Adwords and the Ad Display Network

-While great SEO is key to achieving long-term Google search success, it’s often not as simple as you might think.
-For instance, it’s difficult for new websites, or websites that are new to SEO best practices, to rank as high as well-established sites that have been optimized for years.
+While great SEO for online travel businesses is key to achieving long-term Google search success, it’s often not as simple as you might think.
+For instance, it’s difficult for new travel websites, or travel websites that are new to SEO best practices, to rank as high as well-established sites that have been optimized for years.
 And that’s where Google AdWords comes in.
 Google Adwords displays ads on the top and side of the organic results when users perform a Google search.
 Though the print is fine, you can see that they are labelled as “Ads.”